 The WPF Diagram has sophisticated alignment options where annotations can be placed:

 Use interactive features to improve the editing experience of a diagram at runtime.
-Furthermore, you can easily edit a diagram with mouse, touchscreen, or keyboard interfaces.
+Furthermore, easily edit a diagram with mouse, touchscreen, or keyboard interfaces.

 Select one or more nodes, connectors, or annotations and edit them using thumbs or handlers.

-Precisely align nodes, connectors, and annotations while dragging, just by snapping to the nearest gridlines or objects.
+Align nodes, connectors, and annotations when dragging precisely, just by snapping to the nearest gridlines or objects.

 Cut, copy, paste, or duplicate selected objects within and across diagrams.

-When multiple objects overlap, Z-order controls which object needs to be on top or at the bottom.
+When multiple objects overlap, the Z-order controls which object needs to be at the top or bottom.

-You can combine multiple nodes together and interact with them as a single object called a group.
-Groups can also contain another group.
+Combine multiple nodes together and interact with them as a single object called a group.
+Nodes can belong to more than one group.

 Frequently used commands like delete, connect, and duplicate can be shown as buttons near selectors.
-That way, you can quickly do those operations, instead of finding buttons in a toolbox.
+This helps in quick operations, instead of finding buttons in a toolbox.

-Our WPF Diagram control has predefined alignment commands that enable you to align the selected objects nodes and connectors with respect to the selection boundary.
+The WPF Diagram control has predefined alignment commands to align the selected objects nodes and connectors to the selection boundary.

-All the nodes or connectors in the selection list can be aligned at the left, right, or center horizontally, or aligned at the top, bottom, or middle vertically with respect to the selection boundary.
+Align nodes or connectors in the selection list to the left, right, or center horizontally, or at the top, bottom, or middle vertically to the selection boundary.

-Draw nodes and link them interactively, just by click and drag on diagram surface.
+Draw nodes and link them interactively, just by clicking and dragging on a diagram surface.

 The stencil control is a gallery of reusable symbols and nodes.
-Drag and drop these symbols onto the surface of the diagram any number of times.
+Drag and drop these symbols onto the surface of a diagram any number of times.

 When a diagram is large, see it closer or wider by zooming in and out of the diagram.
-Also, you can navigate from one region to another by panning through the diagram.
+Also, navigate from one region to another by panning through the diagram.